nobu-shopify/welcome-repeat-customer/README.md

 # Prerequisites

-In order to activate Functions discount, run below mutation (2023-07):
+In order to activate Functions discount, run below mutation in your store with GraphiQL etc (API version: 2023-07):
 ```
 mutation {
   discountAutomaticAppCreate(automaticAppDiscount: {